Action Research explained: the definition and the model

 Data collection is one of the trickiest parts of the action research process.

 Data analysis usually refers to complex statistical calculations and relationships.
 However, this is not always the case for teachers and researchers.
 There are easy-to-use procedures and best practices that help the user identify patterns and trends in the data.

 Although it may sound contradictory, many teachers consider their profession to be lonely.
 Many teachers spend every day teaching others, designing lessons and doing this on their own.
 Reporting action research is therefore very important.
 This usually takes place in an informal setting, unlike the formal setting where scientific research is shared.

 7. Action planning

 Action planning is also referred to as informed action.
-This is the final step in the action research process.
+This is the final step in the research method process.
 When a teacher or researcher writes a plan or develops a program, he or she is usually also involved in the planning process.
 Action planning is more of an approach than a method.

 It is a statement of what someone wants to achieve in a certain period of time.
 Drawing up and executing an action plan is an effective way to achieve goals.

-Examples of Action Research
+Examples of AR